CodeVader555/developer-roadmap/src/data/projects/age-calculator.md

 - Implement basic validation to ensure the birthdate is valid
 - Use simple styling to make the calculator visually appealing and responsive

+## Learning Outcomes

+This project will help you:

+- Learn how to work with dates and times in JavaScript using Luxon.
+- Handle user input via a custom datepicker.
+- Perform date calculations (e.g., calculating the difference between two dates).
+- Create a user-friendly interface with basic form validation.
+- Enhance your CSS skills by designing a responsive layout.
+- By the end of this project, you'll have a working app that showcases your skills in handling external libraries, DOM manipulation, and responsive design.

 <hr />

 This project will help you understand how to manipulate dates and times in JavaScript using [Luxon](https://www.npmjs.com/package/luxon).
 You'll gain experience handling user input via a datepicker, performing date calculations, and designing a simple user interface.